JGAntunes/pulsarcast/notes/2018-26-02-weekly-sync-up.md

   - Forked Mafintosh mininet module and created [containernet](https://github.com/JGAntunes/containernet)
     - Connectivity between hosts working, will test more stuff with IPFS specifically during this week
 - Gathering [more feedback](https://github.com/ipfs/notes/issues/266#issuecomment-368416171)

+## Goals

+- Have IPFS nodes running in maxinet (multiple hosts) by the end of the week
+- Monitor what's happening (graphically)

+## Other decisions

+- Push PeerSim simulations further down the road.